Uche-Precious-Onyia/DSA_KMS_Inventory/README.md

 - Excel for data collection
 - Microsoft word (for documenting steps and findings)
 - SQL server (for querying and analysis)
-- Microsoft PowerPoint (for data visualization and presentation of findings)
+- Microsoft PowerPoint(for presentation of findings)

 ### Data Cleaning and Preparation
 - Database creation: A new database called KMS_db was first created on my RDBMS, MS SQL Server.